-You can configure all three repositories to be volatile or persistent.
+You can configure all three repositories (Content, Flow File, and Provenance) to be either volatile or persistent.
 Configuring volatile repositories means that their state is kept in memory and flushed upon restart.
 This can increase the performance, but can also cause data loss in case of restart while data is being processed by the agent.